run-house/runhouse/docs/api/python/lambda_function.rst

 .. note::

     Lambda Function support is an alpha and under active development.
-    Please report any bugs or let us know of any feature requests.
+    Please report any bugs and let us know of any feature requests.

 | A `Lambda Function <https://aws.amazon.com/lambda/>`_ is a serverless compute service provided by AWS.
 It allows  you
  to run applications and backend services without provisioning or managing servers.
-Runhouse will allow you to maintain, invoke and share your Lambda functions and code.
+Runhouse will allow you to maintain, invoke and share your Lambda functions and their code.
 It is comprised of the entry point, configuration, and dependencies necessary to run the service.